Qwanderin/fastgameArras/README.md

-# fastgameArras
+# fastgame Arras Server
-The fastgame Arras Server.
+Hello and welcome to the fastgame Arras server Github page.